swyxio/react-static-mdx/content/talks/pending.md

 professional network, and ultimately make you a better developer, with examples all drawn from personal experience.

-## Using the React DevTools Profiler at Netlify

-How can the new React DevTools Profiler help you identify and fix performance issues in your app?
-In this lightning talk we go through a real life example diving into the Netlify production app to solve longstanding performance issues, and end with a quick checklist of things you can try on your app!

 ## React Suspense Workers

 React Suspense doesn't work without a caching layer, so every Suspense library has built one - except in service workers!
 In this talk we go through what React Suspense is, then explore a prototype of how "Suspense Workers" could be useful in future Concurrent React apps.

-## Atomic React Deploys

-React's logo is an atom.
-The component philosophy encourages Atomic design.
-What if our app deployments were atomic too?
-A backend that is never out of sync with your frontend - pipe dream or reality?

 ## Better Docs with Docz